plan4hub/yoda/README.md

 Yoda is a lightweight extention to GitHub (Cloud or Enterprise) for supporting Agile Project Management using GitHub issues.
 Yoda was developed as an internal tool at Hewlett Packard Enterprise (HPE) and Open-Sourced using an MIT license in 2018.

+Yoda main features:
+* Multi-repository sprint planning and tracking.
+* Highly configurable reports delivering issue statistic - ready to try on your GitHub projects.
+* Configurable GitHub issue exporter.
+* All data is stored in GitHub - no auxiliary database - single source of truth!
+* Tools for keeping milestone- and labels in sync betweeen repositories.
+* No installation required.

 ## Getting Started